canonical/pollen-operator/README.md

+# Pollen Operator

+A Juju charm for deploying and managing a Pollen server.

+## Overview

 A Juju charm deploying Pollen on a machine.
 Pollen is a scalable, high performance, free software (AGPL) web server, that provides small strings of entropy, over TLS-encrypted HTTPS or clear text HTTP connections.